ECP-CANDLE/Supervisor/workflows/cp-leaveout/README-chained.md

 * submit_script: the script used for the individual stage job submission (e.g. test-chained/test-1.sh)
 * upf_directory: the directory where the upf files are written out to
 * stages: the number of stages to run. -1 = run all the stages
+* first_stage: the stage at which to start the workflow.
+A value of 1 means the initial parentless stage.
+* first_stage_parent_directory: the file system location of the first stage's parent stage, when `first_stage` is greater than 1.
 * stage_cfg_script: the staget configuration script (e.g. `test-chained/cfg-stage-sys.sh`) sourced by the
 submit script to set the configuration (WALLTIME etc.) for each individual stage run.
 Environment variables specified in the "stage_cfgs" (see below) will override those in this file.